The Dazzling Colors of the Colorado Provencal

 If your biking skills go back to grammar school, an enjoyable and nice compromise are electric bikes.
 This allows you to mix bicyclists of all levels, and the bikes are more widely available than ever before and at very reasonable rates.

 To get you started with some itinerary ideas, here are some great options:

 - Les Ocres en Vélo – 51km total includes 2 color coded itineraries (yellow and green) going through the villages of the Colorado Provencal (Apt, Gargas, Rustrel, Roussillon and Villars).
 Look for the yellow and green color coded signs and information panels along the route.

 - Le Luberon à Vélo – 236km traveling throughout the Luberon regrouping itineraries from many resources (Les Ochres en Vélo, Vallée du Cavalon, and Pays de Forcalquier).
 Look for the blue color coded signs and information panels along the route.

 - Vélo Route de la Vallée du Calavon – The 37km from Cavaillon to Saint-Martin-de-Castillon follows a retired railroad track and a green space trail.
 It touches just a small part of the Colorado Provencal.

-For general information on bicycling in the Luberon (both in French and English) and an interactive map of the region:
+For general information on bicycling in the Luberon (both in French and English):

 Horseback Riding – An Equestrian Oasis